This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 I love designing crochet patterns for everyone but now that my boys are 5 and almost 3 I’m thinking more about customisable designs because they have such different personalities and tastes!

 My aim with this kids crochet cardigan pattern is to give you all the tools you need to tailor it to suit whoever you are making it for.
+I now have quite a selection of different garments for babies and children so make sure you check them out too!

 My Wetherby Cardigan is a really simple construction with the sleeves added afterwards making it super simple to make a sleeveless version too!